lyokha/nginx-haskell-module/haskell/ngx-export-distribution/README.md

 We listed build dependencies in both *build-depends* and *ghc-options* clauses in the Cabal file to let ghc find dependencies built with *cabal v2-build* at the *configure* step.
 This approach is tedious and error-prone.
-Fortunately, there is package [cabal-plan](https://hackage.haskell.org/package/cabal-plan) which is aimed to figure out dependencies of built packages.
-Particularly, with *cabal-plan* we can remove those *--package=...* lines from the *ghc-options* clause in the Cabal file and, instead, collect them programmatically in a shell variable that will be put inside the *configure* command.
+Fortunately, there is utility [cabal-plan](https://hackage.haskell.org/package/cabal-plan) which is aimed to figure out dependencies of built packages.
+Particularly, with *cabal-plan* we can remove those *--package=...* lines from the *ghc-options* clause in the Cabal file and, instead, collect the direct dependencies (additionally tagged with the version) programmatically in a shell variable that will be put inside the *configure* command.

 ```ShellSession
 $ DIRECT_DEPS=$(cabal-plan info --ascii | sed -n -e '0,/^CompNameLib$/d' -e '/^$/,$d' -e 's/^\s\+/--package=/p')